enu-kuro/hit-and-blow-onchain/README.md

 # Challenges faced:
 Terrible UX😱

-ZKP(zero knowledge proofs) can make games fully onchain but currently blockchian itself doesn't work so well as a game's backend.
-- Games need short delay instant finality
-- Difficult to decide a gas fee for fast inclusion in the block
-- Don't want to interact with MetaMask everytime.
-etc.

-and not yet implemented features:
+These important features haven't been implemented yet (just because it takes time):
 - Can not play multi games simultaneously.
 (When other players are playing the game you can only just watch it.)
 - Not PvP but Player vs Bot.
 (Currently when you start playing the game, the bot automaticaly starts to play the game as your opponent for the convenience of a test play.)
 - No time limit.
 (When the player or bot stops playing in the middle, the game gets stuck…)
 - No upgradability.

+ZKP(zero knowledge proofs) can make games fully onchain but currently blockchian itself doesn't work so well as a game's backend.
+- Games need short delay instant finality
+- Difficult to decide a gas fee for fast inclusion in the block
+- Don't want to interact with MetaMask everytime.
+etc.

 In the blockchain field, recently many problems have been solved by ZKP.
 ZKP technology advances so quickly and is expanding new possibilities.